gamesrc-ver-recreation/duke3d/notes-restoration.md

 APPVER_DN3DREV is defined in all builds, with different values.
-It is intended to represent a revision of development of the Duke Nukem 3D codebase.
+It is intended to represent a revision of development of the Duke Nukem 3D codebase, including the source addendum for the Build Editor (ASTUB.C).
 Usually, this revision value is based on some evidenced date (e.g., any date taken from Matt Saettler's EDuke changelog), or a *guessed* date (say, an original modification date of the EXE).
 Any other case is also a possibility.